 I think everyone can agree that we love receiving freebies.
 Free promotional products are always appreciated, and they’re a great way to effectively broaden brand awareness.

 Ensure you’re leveraging the effectiveness of promotional products.
 And, if you take it one step further by ensuring the gifts are useful, they'll stay around the house or workplace far longer than you might expect.
-Classic and well-liked options for promotional products include pens, calendars, mugs, and t-shirts.
+Classic and well-liked options for promotional products include pens, calendars, mugs, and graphic t-shirts.

 Although the digital age has undoubtedly hurt magazine sales, the majority of consumers still purchase a physical copy of their preferred newspaper.